 Introduction

 Planning to apply a shade on your car window?
-It is crucial to know the different available percentages of window tints to make a choice.
+One should also understand the various percentages offered in the market, in order to make their decision.
 Let us look at the detailed versions for the various options in tints.

 Picking the just-right window tint percent can be pretty hard, especially if cars are not exactly a person's thing.
 Questions such as, "Should I go darker or classic charcoal?" and "What shade of gray is better?" followed by "What should the percentage in VLT be?" get common.
 With proper knowledge, a selection becomes easier and much more confident.

-Car window tints are available in different percentage shades, allowing you to tint your vehicle according to your preference.
+There are different percentiles for car window tints, so you can have your car window tints done in your preferred shade.
 However, window tinting is not all about style.
 Let's take a glimpse at different percentage shades regarding car window tinting and some of their functionalities!

 Understanding Window Tint Percentages

-Window tints usually come in various stages of darkness, such as 5%, 15%, 50%, and 70%.
-All that you really need to remember is that the lower the percentage, the darker the tint will be.
-For example, a window with 5% tint would be very dark and allow only 5% of the visible light to pass, while a tint with 70% would be far lighter and thus enable 70% of visible light to pass through.
-That range caters to wide differences in preference and need, both for aesthetics and for more practical uses in glare reduction and privacy enhancement.
+Window tints generally have 5%, 15%, 50%, and 70% of darkness.
+You basically have to just remember that the lower the percentage, the darker the tint will be.
+A window with 5% tint would be the darkest and let only 5% of visible light pass through; a tint with 70% would be quite light and would let 70% of visible light through.
+That range covers wide differences of preference and needed — aesthetics as well as for reducing glare and enhancing privacy.
+The ranges allow for fairly wide differences between preference and use, both aesthetic and more pragmatic, like glare reduction and privacy enhancement.

 What You Need to Know About Window Tint Percentages